Medically reviewed by Drugs.com. Last updated on Oct 13, 2020.

 - Possible mild side effects.
 These include redness, warmth, swelling or pain at the injection site, and a fever.

 Of course, the Hib vaccine doesn't offer guarantees.
-Immunized children have been known to develop epiglottitis — and other germs can cause epiglottitis, too.
+Vaccinated children have been known to develop epiglottitis — and other germs can cause epiglottitis, too.
 That's where commonsense precautions come in:

 - Don't share personal items.